bradyjoslin/assembllm/README.md

 Plug-ins are powered by [Extism](https://extism.org), a cross-language framework for building web-assembly based plug-in systems.

+## Sample Plugins

+Sample plugins are provided in the `/plugins` directory and show how to build plug-ins using Rust, TypeScript, Go, and C#.
+These samples are also used in the default configuration.

 ### Plug-in Configuration

-`assembllm` chat completion plugins are defined in `config.yaml`.
+`assembllm` chat completion plugins are defined in `config.yaml` that is stored in `~/.assembllm`.
 Each plugin is defined by:

 - `name`: unique name for the plugin
 - `source`: a reference to plug-in wasm file.
 Can be a file path or http location.